Marketing firm sues Occidental for payment of crude

 Refiners and purchasers have sought to rework some lease purchase agreements to avoid being cut off from supplies unexpectedly if prices plunge again.

-Occidental declined to comment and MidCon did not immediately respond to a request for comment.
+Occidental and MidCon did not immediately respond to requests for comment.
+(Reporting by Liz Hamptond; editing by Jonathan Oatis)